mLihs/svg-bem/README.md

 # SVG BEM

-A Plugin for SVG export to convert IDs to Classes, create BEM Naming Based on Layes and using SVGO to compresse and Clean up SVGs, right when you export them.
+A Plugin for SVG export to convert IDs to Classes, create BEM Naming based on the layes of the artboard.
+Furthermore it uses SVGO to compress and Clean up SVGs, right when you export them.
 This Plugin *requires* Sketch 52.
-The Plugin bases on the original Svgo Compressor from BohemianCoding (https://raw.githubusercontent.com/BohemianCoding/svgo-compressor)
+The Plugin bases on the original Svgo Compressor from Bohemian Coding (https://raw.githubusercontent.com/BohemianCoding/svgo-compressor)

 ## Install